Purpose and Application

 Directions Hearings

-Where the VRB decides that an application would benefit from directions from a VRB member about the next steps in the review process, the VRB may refer the application for a directions hearing.
+Where the VRB decides that an application would benefit from directions from a VRB member about the next steps in the review process, the VRB may refer the application for a directions hearing before a single VRB Member.
 A directions hearing can take place online, in-person or by phone.

 VRB Hearings

-If an application cannot be resolved by Dispute Resolution, it may proceed to a hearing.
-Generally, this will take place one month (or sooner as agreed) after the final Dispute Resolution event.
+If an application cannot be resolved by Dispute Resolution, it may proceed to a final hearing.
 The VRB’s people will contact the applicant (and/or their representative) to arrange a time that suits.
+Generally, the applicant (and/or their representative) will have one month to prepare for a hearing.

 The VRB will not agree to a request to delay listing an application for a hearing unless there is good reason to do so, and it is fair in the circumstances.
 Seeking to delay a hearing to obtain more material will often not be considered reasonable, on the basis that the proper time to gather evidence is during the Dispute Resolution process.